Variable Substitutions

 ${host} References the resolved host value Can be used in other fields like deepLinkUrl

-${promptForHost} - Interactive Host Selection
+${promptForHost} - Smart Host Selection

 The most common variable substitution.
-When used, VS Code will:
+Resolution order:

 {